Agile Methodologies: Transforming Organizations to Minimize Errors and Costs

 Agile methodologies are now in demand, but they are not the solution to everything.
 There are various types of practices, and an organization’s maturity may dictate which approach is the most appropriate.
 Traditional and agile approaches will coexist for many years to come.

-What businesses want can be summarized as follows:
+The current market demand can be summarized as follows:

 - Greater involvement of all stakeholders in the definition of digital-transformation projects.